learn-co-curriculum/dsc-accessing-data-with-pandas/README.md

 ## Selecting DataFrame information

-In the previous section, we deliberately omitted 2 very important attributes:
+Two very important attributes for Pandas when working with DataFrames are:
 - `.iloc`, which is a Pandas DataFrame indexer used for integer-location based indexing / selection by position
 - `.loc`, which has two use cases:
        - Selecting by label / index